masterbioinfo/projetwalker/README.md

 jupyter nbextension enable --py --sys-prefix bqplot
 ```

+4. Shift2Me runs in jupyter with custom CSS styles for the app layout.
+To activate it, you may either :
+- Copy `custom.css` to `~/.jupyter/custom/custom.css`
+- Update `~/.jupyter/custom/custom.css` with `custom.css` content if you have already defined custom styles.

+    **This step is important if you want the app to display nicely.**

 ## 2-Launch Shift2Me <a name="launch"></a>:
-Reach the directory in which the file _GUI.ipynb_ is located and run the command :
+Reach the directory in which the file _GUI.ipynb_ is located and run this command at the base directory of the cloned repository :
 ```
 jupyter notebook
 ```

-Access to the file _GUI.ipynb_.
-Your are now in the __GUI__ interface of ShiftoMe.
+Access to the notebook `GUI.ipynb`.
+Your are now in the __GUI__ interface of Shift2Me.

 See [jupyter documentation](http://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html) for notebook usage.